-Claiming an extension for filing a tax return is relatively simple for service members.
-You can receive an automatic six-month extension by filling out Form 4868.
-If you are unable to fill out that form, you can still qualify for a two-month extension.
-If you need time beyond this, you must complete the Form 4868 to request another four months in which to file your taxes.
-However, taxpayers in a combat zone have an automatic extension of at least six months after leaving the combat zone.
+Claiming an extension for filing a tax return is relatively simple.
+You can receive an automatic six-month extension by filing Form 4868.
+If you are unable to file that form, you can still qualify for a two-month extension.
+If you need time beyond this, you must complete Form 4868 to request another four months in which to file your taxes.
+However, taxpayers in a combat zone have an automatic extension of the time while serving in, and for six months after leaving the combat zone.

-There are still a great many rules and benefits from serving in the Armed Forces, including combat zone death benefits and extended time for tax relief from home sales.
-And while tax reform has certainly changed some key considerations to military service, most of the rules and benefits for members of the US Armed Forces have remained in place.
+There are many benefits from serving in the Armed Forces, including combat zone death benefits and extended time for tax relief from home sales.
+While tax regulations have changed some key considerations relating to military service, most of the rules and benefits for members of the US Armed forces have remained in place.

 Are haircuts for the military tax-deductible?